 When Henley Beach residents Elisa Mercurio and Juan Londono watched their neighbourhood transform into a thriving precinct, they saw the opportunity for a new contemporary dining experience.

 Over the festive season the pair opened Acacia, a specialty coffee joint near the recently redeveloped Henley Square.
-It sits between the brand new Bowlsome and soon-to-open Sea Salt and Melt.
+It sits between the brand new Bowlsome and Melt Henley.
 “We wanted to create something sophisticated, modern and minimalistic, with a touch of the Mediterranean,” says Mercurio, who alongside Londono, previously ran cafe and co-working space D.E.W.

 Coffee is at the heart of Acacia: the store was literally built around its La Marzocco ModBar espresso machine, the first in South Australia.
 “The very first thing we brought in was the coffee machine,” says Londono.